 Deaf people prefer to be called “Hearing Impaired” – This really comes down to personal preference.
 Some people who are legally deaf prefer to be called ‘hard of hearing ‘while others prefer to be called deaf.
 There is no one size fits all.

 If you would like to speak with an experienced hearing care professional, contact us today.
-We have multiple convenient hearing center locations located throughout Western New York including Dansville, Hornell and Wellsville.
+We have multiple convenient hearing center locations located throughout Western New York including Hornell & Dansville.